 - Summer Quarter 6/16 to 8/15 (a two month cycle since instruction is shorter.
 RA appointments usually are from 6/16 – 9/15)

-You will be paid twice a month, on the 10th and 25th of each month (or the work day closest to these calendar dates) for which you are employed.
+You will be paid twice a month, on the 10th and 25th (or the work day closest to these calendar dates) for which you are employed.
 Each paycheck you receive will compensate you for a two-week period of work.
 Note that there is a lag time between the date that you go on payroll and when you receive your first check.
-For work performed between the 16th and the 30th/31st of the month, your paycheck will be issued on the 10th of the following month.
-For work performed between the 1st and the 15th of the month, your paycheck will be issued on the 25th of the same month.
-For the first pay period from 9/16 to 9/30, then, your check will be issued on 10/10.
+For work performed between the 16th and the 30th/31st of the month, your paycheck will be issued on the 10th of the following month; the paycheck for work performed between the 1st and the 15th will be issued on the 25th of the same month.

 Instructions for Direct Deposit should have been included with your payroll packet forms (they are also available from Ann Buscherfeld).
 The department highly recommends that you set up direct deposit.
 Your pay will be deposited in your bank by 8:00am the morning of payday.
 It usually takes two pay cycles (about four weeks) before your direct deposit will go into effect.
 Click on the “Employee Self Service” link in MyUW to track your earnings.